Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 <!--\subsection NewsForNextIncrementalRelease Planned changes for 2.1.1 release-->

 \subsection NewsForBigRelease New for 2.1 release
-  - CAN HAL has its own central message FIFO implementation, to get better load balancing, more efficient processing and easier reconfiguration after addition or deletion of FilterBox_c instances and message processing in order as received
+  - CAN HAL has its own central message FIFO implementation, to get better load balancing, more efficient processing and easier reconfiguration after addition or deletion of FilterBox_c instances and message processing in order as received.
+    The amount of dedicated memory for BIOS specific CAN queues can be reduced, as the message queue for received message is now maintained by IsoAgLib (as normal memory - not in HEAP).
   - PC can_server port vor Windows available (socket communication which can also be used under Linux)
   - fixed Working-Set-Master announce (TC client/server communication)
   - Network Management rewritten (better handling of source address change and conflict)